Kanban boards that support your workflows and give users an easy way to move a task to other phases

 ClickUp is free with limited storage for an unlimited number of users.
 Paid plans start at $5/user/month and offer a free trial.

-Used by Dominos, The Telegraph, Pepsi, Sears, Comcast, and Hubspot, Kissflow is a digital workplace app with no-code process management functions that easily adapt to any business process system across different environments.
-It is among the most popular and common BPMS.
+Used by Dominos, The Telegraph, Pepsi, Sears, Comcast, and Hubspot, Kissflow is a digital workplace app with no-code process management functions that easily adapt to any industrial environment.
 Features include an easy-to-use interface, user and data scalability, real-time analytics, and more than 50 ready-to-use apps like Travel Reimbursements and Employee Onboarding.

 Kissflow scored highly in Features and Functions because they are a viable no-code option for all of your business process management needs, including automated processes, project board building, case flow handling, and collaboration tools.